 The lifeless lecture that the Head teacher was giving to an assembly hall of parents and 4 year old children flicked a switch of consciousness in my mind.

 It dawned on me that I experienced this in the workplace several times each week

 I realised that all that Head teacher was doing was what professionals in organisations all over the world were doing to innocent audiences every day.

 The flashbacks got worse

-I couldn’t quite grasp why so many incredibly intelligent and creative mothers, fathers, sons, daughters, brothers and sisters would suddenly lose their ability to connect with fellow human beings when they presented at work.
+I couldn’t quite grasp why so many incredibly intelligent people would suddenly lose their ability to connect with fellow human beings when they presented at work.
 Most of them wouldn’t dream of speaking to their families at home the way that Head teacher did to hundreds of people that day.